andreleon/react-native-scene-navigator/README.md

 # react-native-scene-navigator
 [![npm version](https://badge.fury.io/js/react-native-scene-navigator.svg)](https://badge.fury.io/js/react-native-scene-navigator)

-An easy and intuitive way to manage your scenes in react-native.
+A **cross-platform**, easy and intuitive way to manage your scenes in react-native.
+Adapts to the current platform, e.g. tabs on top for Android and tabs on the botton for iOS.
+Scene transitions default to the native platform patterns, but can be changed to your needs.
-**Run the example to see it in action :D**
+**Run the example on both iOS and Android to see it in action :D**

 ## Navigator
 `Navigator` will pass `navigator` to all of it's `Scene`s